 When I say, "I'm an email marketer," how does that make you feel?
 Chances are high that you cringe, as you think of all of the emails currently clogging your inbox.
 Or maybe you grimace in solidarity, for you, too, are an email marketer with an equally swamped inbox.
 If it's the latter, you know just how tricky and competitive the world of email marketing can be.
 Just look at what we're up against: Together, you, me and all of the other email marketers of the world send out 196 million emails every day.
 And of those 196 million, only about 20 percent actually get opened.
 Yikes.
 With odds like that, how do marketers know if an email campaign is successful?
 While an email's open rate is a great metric of success, it doesn't tell you the whole story.
 Here are the email marketing metrics should you rely upon to get an honest picture of how well your email marketing campaigns are (or aren't) doing.

+The Most Important Social Media KPIs (Key Performance Indicators) Your social media metrics should help you determine the performance of your social media campaigns and the ROI from them.
+The only way to ensure this (or even just get started), however, is by tracking the right social media KPIs -- beyond your fan, follower, or "like" counts.
+That being said, there are four main areas your social media KPIs should be focusing on.
 Social media is a valuable tool for building personal relationships with your audience, but it can also be a very helpful factor in increasing your revenue, reach, and overall ROI.
 The only way to ensure this (or even just get started), however, is by tracking the right social media KPIs -- beyond your fan, follower, or "like" counts.

-Key performance indicators (or KPIs) are specific, numerical metrics that organizations track in order to measure their progress towards a defined goal.
 When it comes to setting and tracking your marketing KPIs, many marketers and business owners are fully aware of the usual suspects.
 Sales revenue.
 Leads.
 Cost per acquisition.
 But there are a number of other KPIs that you should be tracking in order to execute a more successful marketing campaign.

 Google Analytics is one of the most powerful (and free, free is important) tools available in a modern marketer’s arsenal.
 You should have it on your site, and if you don’t, you can get started really quickly and start tracking visitors right here.
 This article will show you how to find and measure many of your crucial marketing metrics with it.